 Contracts and Sales

 Coenen received the Josiah Meigs Award, the university's highest honor for excellence in teaching, in 1998.
 He has been selected by students on multiple occasions as the recipient of the Faculty Book Award for Excellence in Teaching, which is now the C. Ronald Ellington Award for Excellence in Teaching, and the John C. O'Byrne Award for Furthering Student/Faculty Relations.
 He has also received the Professional Responsibility Award and has been chosen by 10 graduating classes to serve as an honorary marshal at their commencement ceremonies.
-Coenen served as a UGA Senior Teaching Fellow in 1999-2000.
-He was inducted into the university's elite Teaching Academy in 2000 and was elected as a member of the organization's executive committee the following year, and was again elected to the executive committee in 2014.
+Coenen served as a UGA Senior Teaching Fellow from 1999 to 2000.
+He was inducted into the university's elite Teaching Academy in 2000 and was elected as a member of the organization's Executive Committee the following year, and was again elected to the executive committee in 2014.
 He also has served as both vice president and president of UGA's chapter of Phi Beta Kappa, and during both 2016-17 and 2017-18 he was selected by fellow members to serve as chair of the university-wide President's Faculty Advisory Committee.